Also known as: hollow crunch, hollow-body crunch, hollow hold crunch, ab hollow crunch

 What are the benefits of Dish Crunches?

-What common mistakes should I avoid when doing Dish Crunches?
+What common mistakes should I avoid with Dish Crunches?

-How can I progress or modify Dish Crunches?
+How can I progress or what are alternatives to Dish Crunches?